-Easy to make, easy to please with – these pork and garlic chives dumplings are a huge hit with my family and hopefully they’ll be for yours too.
+Easy to make, easy to please with – these pork and garlic chives potstickers (or dumplings/gyoza) are a huge hit with my family and hopefully they’ll be for yours too.

-And after biting into these pork and chive gyoza, he went into a whole minute of “yum, yum, yum, yum…” I kid you not.
+After biting into these pork and chive gyoza, my son, Wee Scotch, went into a whole minute of “yum, yum, yum, yum…” I kid you not.

 After a few hours, while we were driving around town running errands, Wee Scotch says to me: “Mama, I just can’t stop thinking about your dumplings!”

 Did you know that “Gyoza” is the japanese word for “Jiaozi” and Jiaozi is the Chinese term for a type of dumpling.
 Potstickers are jiaozi that are panfried.